tackle-io/woodchipper/docs/environment.md

 For example, if you set this environment variable to `tackle`, then a key `user` would appear in log messages as `tackle.user`.

+If you want to override this, call the clear_prefix() function on the logger once initialized.

 ### `WOODCHIPPER_DISABLE_SENTRY`

 If set to a non-empty value, the built-in Sentry integration will be disabled.